Texas Health and Science University

-Texas Health and Science University (THSU) is a private for-profit university with its main campus Austin, Texas and a second campus in San Antonio.
-It offers undergraduate and graduate degrees in business, acupuncture, and traditional Chinese medicine.
+Texas Health and Science University (THSU) is a private for-profit university with its main campus in Austin, Texas and a second campus in San Antonio.
+It offers graduate and doctoral degrees in acupuncture, and traditional Chinese medicine with a Chinese herbal medicine specialty.

 History

 Founding

 Texas Health and Science University was founded in 1990 by Lisa Ping-Hui Tsao Lin and her husband Paul Lin as the Texas Institute of Traditional Chinese Medicine.
 It was the first acupuncture college in the State of Texas.
-The school became a candidate for accreditation by the Accreditation Commission for Acupuncture and Oriental Medicine, recognized by the U.S. Department of Education, in 1994, and has remained continuously accredited since 1996.
+The school became a candidate for accreditation by the Accreditation Commission for Acupuncture and Herbal Medicine, recognized by the U.S. Department of Education, in 1994, and has remained continuously accredited since 1996.
 Texas Health and Science University was the first school in Texas approved by the Texas State Board of Acupuncture Examiners to provide instruction in Acupuncture and Oriental Medicine.
 In 1993, Paul Lin published an English translation of the ancient text The Essentials by Zhang Zhongjing: Professional Guide to Traditional Chinese Internal Medicine.
-In the same year, Lisa Ping-Hui Tsao Lin was appointed by then-Governor Ann Richards to Chair the first Texas State Board of Acupuncture Examiners’ Education Committee.
+In the same year, Lisa Ping-Hui Tsao Lin was appointed by then-governor Ann Richards to chair the first Texas State Board of Acupuncture Examiners’ Education Committee.